jprichardson/electron-mocha/README.md

 To debug the main process (i.e., if you run your tests without the `--renderer` option), you will need to start an external debugger.
 For more details, see [Electron's documentation](http://electron.atom.io/docs/tutorial/debugging-main-process/).

+### Code Coverage

+You can use electron-mocha to collect code coverage data in Electron's main and renderer processes.
+To do this, you will need to instrument your code, run the tests on the instrumented code, and save the coverage stats after all tests have finished.
+You can [instrument your code on the fly](https://github.com/tropy/tropy/blob/master/test/support/coverage.js) using [istanbul-lib](https://github.com/istanbuljs/istanbuljs) or by running `istanbul instrument` [before you exectue your tests](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/commit/1b2055b286f1f296c0d48dec714224c14acb3c34).
+Finally, use [nyc](https://github.com/istanbuljs/nyc/) to combine the results from all processes into a single coverage report.

 Roadmap
 -------
 - Implement a way to allow tests to run in either `main`/`renderer` from within